 In 2012, thanks to a strong campaign waged by NRDC and our partners — and the online activism of tens of thousands of BioGems Defenders — Mexico’s president rejected Cabo Cortés, the first major development project proposed for the region.
 Since then, our coalition has stopped two similar disastrous ventures.

-But other mega-resort projects may still threaten Cabo Pulmo’s cherished marine sanctuary.
-Without a strong, long-term commitment to ensure that Cabo Pulmo is protected from destructive projects, this irreplaceable natural treasure is still vulnerable to rampant over-development that could devastate its environment, marine wildlife and communities forever.
+But now Cabo Pulmo's marine sanctuary is once more at risk.
+A panel of judges overturned the Cabo Cortés cancellation, once more opening up the door for the project to move forward.
+Until Mexico irrevocably cancels Cabo Cortés once and for all and makes a strong, long-term commitment to keep Cabo Pulmo safe from such destructive projects, this irreplaceable natural treasure will remain vulnerable to rampant over-development that could devastate its environment, marine wildlife and communities forever.

 Located at the southern tip of the Baja Peninsula, Cabo Pulmo is teeming with an astonishing diversity of wildlife, including whales, porpoises, dolphins, orcas, sharks, sea lions and five of the seven species of endangered sea turtles.

 Main images provided by: Octavio Aburto/iLCP and Ralph Lee Hopkins/iLCP.